DelStar/pulsechain/README.md

 > **Disclaimer 2**: The state of this network may be reset on occasion, and nothing should be considered permanent after the fork block.
 We will communicate ahead of time when these resets are planned.

-### Release 2
+### Version 2

-The second release of the PulseChain Testnet brings the following enhancements:
+The second version of the PulseChain Testnet brings the following enhancements:
 - Enables validator rotation, registration, and staking
 - Simplifies client setup when running a node (*genesis and config files no longer required!*)

 ## Connecting Metamask

-> If you had metamask connected to Testnet Release 1, you will need to reset your accounts through the metamask options, or remove and re-add the network below
+> If you had metamask connected to Testnet Version 1, you will need to reset your accounts through the metamask options, or remove and re-add the network below

 Follow these instructions to manually add the Testnet to your Metamask plugin.
 A button will be available in the future to do this automatically.